bithavoc/express-winston/Readme.md

 ## Custom Status Levels

 If you set statusLevels to true express-winston will log sub 400 responses at info level, sub 500 responses as warnings and 500+ responses as errors.
-To chagne these levels specify an object as follows
+To change these levels specify an object as follows
 ```json
   "statusLevels": {
     "success": "debug",